US Army Corps of Engineers plans to reopen Fort McHenry Channel to full Baltimore port access by end of May - Local News 8

 US Army Corps of Engineers plans to reopen Fort McHenry Channel to full Baltimore port access by end of May

-In a news release, the Army Corps of Engineers said it plans to open a “limited access channel” to the Port of Baltimore by the end of April.
+In a news release, the US Army Corps of Engineers Baltimore District said it plans to open a “limited access channel” roughly 280 feet wide to the Port of Baltimore by the end of April.

 “This channel would support one-way traffic in and out of the Port of Baltimore for barge container service and some roll on/roll off vessels that move automobiles and farm equipment to and from the port,” the unit said.

-“USACE engineers are aiming to reopen the permanent, 700-foot-wide by 50-foot-deep federal navigation channel by the end of May, restoring port access to normal capacity.”
+“USACE engineers are aiming to reopen the permanent, 700-foot-wide by 50-foot-deep federal navigation channel by the end of May, restoring port access to normal capacity,” it added.

+Authorities have said clearing the channel will not only reopen a port that’s critical to the economy, but it will also allow for the continued search for the bodies of four construction workers.
+Officials believe they are likely trapped in the tangle of steel and concrete underwater.

+But it’s a difficult and complicated task that lies ahead, state and federal leaders have said of the process to remove the wreckage.

 The-CNN-Wire